 In order to accomplish your goals faster, you need a team of dedicated, hard-working individuals whose goals match your own.

 However, finding reliable people who are willing to help you get your startup off the ground isn’t easy.
-Most startups aren’t in a position to offer attractive salaries and they also carry a certain level of risk that people aren’t comfortable with.
+Most startups aren’t in a position to offer attractive salaries.
+They also carry a certain level of risk that people aren’t comfortable with.

-One great alternative is to hire remote workers, i.e. contractors and freelancers, who oftentimes offer the same skills but at much lower prices.
-And if you’re concerned about not being able to get the most of remote workers, don’t be – According to one study, remote employees work 1.4 more days a month than their office-based counterparts, resulting in more than 3 additional weeks of work a year!
+One great alternative is to hire remote workers, i.e. contractors and freelancers.
+Who oftentimes offer the same skills but at much lower prices.
+If you’re concerned about not being able to get the most of remote workers, don’t be – According to one study.
+Remote employees work 1.4 more days a month than their office-based counterparts, resulting in more than 3 additional weeks of work a year!
 Plus, you can always use digital tools and hacks to boost remote employees’ productivity.

 8. Rely on Data Analytics